Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 Overview of Genomics Pipeline
 -----------------------------
-Two different ways we can process raw reads include 1) variant calling and 2) genome assembly.
+There are two different ways we can process raw sequencing reads.
+This include
+1) variant calling and
+2) genome assembly.

 We'll talk about both in this course, and we'll keep coming back to this roadmap to give some perspective on where we are in the pipeline.
 ![Mile high view of a genomics pipeline](genomics_pipeline.png)

 Contamination Screening using [Kraken](https://ccb.jhu.edu/software/kraken/)